mileshobby/Events4U/README.md

 The above image depicts images which allow users to view events filtered by their categories.

+### Tickets && Bookmarks

+Both Bookmarks and Tickets are defined by a join table between users and events.
+When a user buys or bookmarks an event, a new row in the respective table is created.
+Upon mounting of the "my events" component,

 ### Search

 Users can also search for events.
 This is handled by a "search bar" component, which sends an API call to the rails back-end upon submission of a "search string".
 A SQL query is then performed as follows: